Information on CPADS

 Where can I find out more information?

-We have further advice in 'YAS's Guide to Installing a cPAD' and 'Frequently Asked Questions about installing a Defibrillator', which can be downloaded below.
+We have further advice in 'YAS's Guide to Installing a CPAD' and 'Frequently Asked Questions about installing a Defibrillator', which can be downloaded below.

 The Community Resilience Team within Yorkshire Ambulance Service are here to advise you on the best way forward and can be contacted by phone or email: yas.communityresilienceaed@nhs.net